According to the World Economic Forum, Portugal is the best 15th country to visit as a tourist.

 By partnering with the top private facilities in Portugal, Medical Port ensures to its customers access to the best medical care.
 Hospital Lusíadas Lisboa and Hospital Lusíadas Porto are two of the most modern health care providers in Portugal, with accreditation by Joint Commission International plus an experienced Dermo-cosmetics Team.
 This way we make sure your Botox treatment benefits from the bests professionals in the field, an adequate medical follow-up and appropriate facilities, facts that contribute decisively to successful results.

-American news website U.S. News listed the 15 best places for Americans who dream to retire in Europe and how affordable it is to fulfill the dream.
+American news website U.S. News listed the 15 best places for Americans who dream to retire in Europe and how affordable it is to fulfil the dream.

 Ordered by the average cost of houses per square meter, from the cheapest to the most expensive in Europe, Portugal ranks number 4.
 Meaning Portugal is one of the best places for Americans to retire.